 You may skip or drop two homework with no penalty.
 Please do not ask for more in fairness towards your classmates, who only get two.
 I reserve the right to audit any homework, no matter how old.
 I also reserve the right to require a verbal code walk-through from any student to verify understanding of the materials and originality of the work done.

 For certain homework I may authorize team submissions.
 Team submissions are optional.
-Working and submitting individually is still encouraged, as it may get you to learn more/better.
+Working and submitting individually is encouraged, as it may get you to learn more/better.
 If you decide to submit as a team, email me information about your team (team name, member names and user IDs).
-Partial team submissions are possible.
+Partial team submissions are also possible.
 Example: A, B, and C are in a team.
 A and C worked together and submit jointly.
 A and C get the same grade, B is graded separately.
 You cannot do team submissions with people outside your team.
-Since we cannot know what you intend to do (individual submission, skip, team submission, partial team submission...) we ask you that you let us know each time.
-For team submission one person submit the homework, and all the others who want to participate in the team submission submit a .txt file titled "[Student Last name] submitted for me".
-No .txt file, no points.
+Since I cannot know what you intend to do (individual submission, skip, team submission, partial team submission...)
+I ask that you let me know each time.
+For team submission one person submits the homework, and *all* the others who want to participate in the team submission submit a .txt file titled "[Student Last name] submitted for me" (e.g., "Liv Sullivan submitted for me") No .txt file, no points.

 WINIT = What Is New In Technology